esphome/esphome-docs/components/light/lightwaverf.rst

 Compatible Hardware
 -------------------

-These are the sensors which are been confirmed to work with the current code base, if you use different onces and they work, please report them to the team.
+The RF transmitters/receivers listed below have been confirmed to work with the current code base.
+If you discover others that work, please let us know!

 Compatible transmitter: